aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 }
 ```

-*Explanation*: This code creates a meeting, sets the organizer, and attaches the **how to add attendees** list so everyone receives a proper invitation.
+*Explanation*: This code creates a meeting, sets the organizer, and attaches the **java add meeting attendees** list so everyone receives a proper invitation.

 ## How to **export calendar to pst** (Create PST with calendar events)